ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/git/Using-Git.md

 git config --global user.name "Support" git config --global user.email support@ukfast.co.uk
 ```

-### CLONING REPO'S
+## CLONING REPO'S

-To start using a public repository, you can clone a repo to your local machine using either https or ssh.
+To start using a public repository, you can clone a repo to your local machine using either `https` or `ssh`.
 To get the full path navigate to the repo in github or gitlab.

 ```bash
 git clone https://github.com/path/to/repo
 ```

 ```bash
 git clone ssh://user-name@github.com/path/to/repo.git
 ```

-### Git ADD, COMMIT AND PUSH
+## Git ADD, COMMIT AND PUSH

-Once you have made a change to the source code in your repos directory, use the git add command
+Once you have made a change to the source code in your repos directory, use the `git add` command

 ```bash
 git add .           # add's all changed files